Textbook Adoption & Affordability

 students better balance their course loads based on reading requirements and

 plan for their financial needs, including the purchasing of books.

-Our SPRING 2018 textbook adoption preferred deadline date is October 27th and our SPRING 2018 textbook adoption required deadline is NOVEMBER 17TH
+Our FALL 2018 textbook adoption preferred deadline date is APRIL 20th and our FALL 2018 textbook adoption required deadline is JULY 6th.